lzhlchmxl/cinematic-galaxy-showcase/Planning/design/WUGA_TECH_TARTH_DESIGN.md

 Physical sign (panel + struts) tilted/anchored near the north hemisphere.

-Text via <Text> (drei) or a CanvasTexture so you can stylize “Wuga Tech” dynamically.
+Text via <Text> (drei) or a CanvasTexture so you can stylize “Vuga Tech” dynamically.

 Material with emissive + bloom to get that neon pop.